nphorsley59/housing-model/README.md

 ![alt_text](https://github.com/nphorsley59/Predicting_Sale_Price/blob/master/Figures/Regression_Models.jpg "Regression Models")<br/>

-To test these models more rigorously, I created a custom cross-validation function (Figure 12).
+To test these models more rigorously, I used a cross-validation function inspired by Serigne's notebook<sup>3</sup> on Kaggle (Figure 12).

 #### 3. Stacking Models
 Stacking is an [ensemble method](https://towardsdatascience.com/ensemble-methods-in-machine-learning-what-are-they-and-why-use-them-68ec3f9fef5f#:~:text=Ensemble%20methods%20is%20a%20machine,machine%20learning%20and%20model%20building.) that can improve the accuracy of model predictions by combining the strenghts of multiple models.
 This is an advanced method that I am still in the process of learning (it is not supported by scikit-learn) and implementing.
 I am also not sure it is entirely necessary for this dataset.